South Carolina Republican Party: Current elected officials

-The South Carolina Republican Party controls all nine of the nine statewide offices and holds large majorities in the South Carolina Senate and the South Carolina House of Representatives.
-Republicans also hold both of the state's U.S. Senate seats and six of the state's seven U.S. House of Representatives seats.
+The South Carolina Republican Party controls eight out of nine statewide offices and holds large majorities in both chambers of the South Carolina General Assembly.
+Republicans also hold one of the state's U.S. Senate seats and six of the state's seven U.S. House of Representatives seats.

 In 2012, Republican Tom Rice became the representative of South Carolina's 7th congressional district, newly re-established because of population gains.
 He is the first person to represent that district since it was eliminated in 1933.

 In a 2013 special election, former Republican Governor Mark Sanford was elected as the representative of South Carolina's 1st congressional district, returning to the seat he previously held from 1995 to 2001.